The Local Animal Shelter needs your help and mine too. Here is how I am planning to help.

 1. Volunteer My Time

-Volunteering at a local animal shelter can be done in a variety of different ways.
-One of the best ways is by being a petting volunteer.
+There are different ways to volunteer.
+However, one of the best ways is by being a petting volunteer.
 What that means, is that each day you come in and spend time rubbing and talking to the animals.
-I actually chatted for a bit with one of the volunteers there and she said she had been doing this for about a year.

 Can you also imagine how much it would mean to a cat or a dog who comes in scared?

 Other ways to volunteer your time might be cleaning the facility, walking the animals, or even transporting them to certain areas in the city.
-The options are endless.
+Therefore, the options are endless.
 Call your local shelter or rescue group to find out how you can best help out.

-I was paired up with Tigger who was FULL of energy and ready for a morning stroll.
+Tigger was FULL of energy and ready for a morning stroll.
 He was honestly the cutest and most loveable guy I had ever seen.

 2. Become a Foster Home